NVIDIA/OptiX_Apps/apps/GLTF_renderer/doc/README.md

 * **range** (only for point and spot, GUI range [0.0, 10.0 * scene_extent])

     Point and spot lights can be limited to a certain distance from which on they should not have an effect on scene elements.
 This range value can be changed with this slider.
 The GUI limits the range between 0 and 10 times the scene size.
 Punctual lights are not part of the scene geometry, so this allows placing lights outside the scene in a reasonable range.
-(If the original value is outside that range it remains unchanged as long as the slider is not moved.)
+(If the original value is outside that range it remains unchanged as long as the slider is not moved).

 * **inner cone angle** (only for spot light, GUI range [0.0, outerConeAngle], default 0.0)

     Spot lights limit their light effect to a cone.
 This inner cone half-angle values defines the cone in which the full lighting effect is applied.
 The inner cone angle must be less than the outer cone angle.
-(The application makes sure that is always the case.)
+(The application makes sure that is always the case).
     The application implements a linear falloff of the light intensity along the cosine from the inner to the outer cone angle.

 * **outer cone angle** (only for spot light, GUI range [innerConeAngle, 0.5 * PI], default 0.25 * PI)

     The outer cone angle defines the half-angle outside which no lighting is applied by this spot light.
 Since the maximum is PI/2 which means 90 degrees, the spot light only illuminates one half space.
 The outer cone angle must always be greater than the inner cone angle.
-(The application makes sure that is always the case.)
+(The application makes sure that is always the case).
 The application implements a linear falloff of the light intensity along the cosine from the inner to the outer cone angle.

 ### Examples